Dane Christian Lundgaard wins Honda Indy Toronto - NewsBreak

 Palou took second despite starting 15th on the grid and nursing a damaged front wing for more than 20 laps.
 Colton Herta was third for his first podium finish of the season.

 Palou had won three of the past four races on the circuit’s schedule.
-His podium finish Sunday padded his lead in the season standings ahead of Scott Dixon, his Chip Ganassi Racing teammate.
+His podium finish Sunday padded his lead in the season’s standings ahead of Scott Dixon, his Chip Ganassi Racing teammate.

 “I am glad that we were able to overcome.
 It’s not easy in IndyCar and especially in races like that,” said Palou, who now has 417 points to Dixon’s 300.
 “I think our race was a lot more difficult than it might seem if you only look at the results.